xiao-mantou/GamingTweaks/README.md

 * Enable SYN cookies
 * Disable IPv6 tunnel adapter & interfaces
 * Disable all ISATAP, 6to4 and Teredo Tunneling interfaces
+* Ensure Windows Defender Core Isolation stays disabled (default) it can causes 'lags' with several older games
+* Disable the Timeline function, it eats HDD space in order to collect your history or if you use it, ensure e.g. CCleaner cleans it -> bigger file means longer loading times.

 ```
 netsh interface teredo set state disable